hschott/ready-websocket-plugin/README.md

 It integrates fully with all other Ready!
 API features like property expansion, property transfers, data-driven testing, etc.

+This plugin was inspired by [SmartBear/ready-mqtt-plugin](https://github.com/SmartBear/ready-mqtt-plugin) and lots of code has been taken from it.
+Thanks to the original authors.

+## Requirements and Installation

+This plugin is compatible and works with:
+* SoapUI 5.2.x
+* Ready!
+API 1.4.x

+### Install in SoapUI

+Download the latest release JAR file and copy it to `<user home>/.soapuios/plugins/` .
+For further question please read [SoapUI Plugin Installation](http://www.soapui.org/extension-plugins/install.html)

+### Install in Ready!
+API

 Install the plugin via the Plugin Manager inside Ready!
 API.

-This plugin also runs with SoapUI 5.2.
-Install it by copying it to `<user home>/.soapuios/plugins/` .

-This plugin was inspired by [SmartBear/ready-mqtt-plugin](https://github.com/SmartBear/ready-mqtt-plugin) and lots of code has been taken from it.
-Thanks to the original authors.
+Please read [Ready!
+API Plugin Manager](http://readyapi.smartbear.com/readyapi/plugins/manager/start) for additional informations.

 ## Websocket Test Steps